-Of the 86 taxa matched to the genus level in the Tetra Tech database, 14 taxa occurred in 10 or more samples.
+Of the 86 taxa matched only at the genus level in the Tetra Tech database, 14 taxa occurred in 10 or more samples.
 Another 27 taxa were unmatched even at the genus level, with four of those occurring in 10 or more samples.
 The Tetra Tech database was developed in 2015 based on current literature at that time.
 No taxonomic updates were made after that time, which might explain the lower rate of matching compared to the current DONA database.

 There were 637 diatom taxa identified in reference sites.
 In the site classification step, the reference taxa list was consolidated to 199 operational taxonomic units (OTU).
 All but three of the 199 OTU were either associated with traits or occurred in less than 10 sites.
-Encyonema fogedii, Encyonema ventricosum, and Gomphonema parvulum were the common reference taxa that were not associated with taxa traits.
+The three more common reference taxa that were not associated with taxa traits included Encyonema fogedii, Encyonema ventricosum.

 Site Classification

 Taxa OTUs from 152 reference samples were included in the exploratory site classification analyses using non-metric multidimensional scaling (NMS) ordination of taxa.
 The ordination diagrams with taxa similarities, metric similarities, and clusters resulted in plots of overlapping sites when plotted by multiple categorical variables, such as ecoregion and precipitation.
+Three site classes were derived from these analyses.
+The site classes were based on Level 3 ecoregions (Chapman et al. 2004) and site elevation: High-Elevation Mountains, Mid-Elevation Mountains and Basins, and Plains (Table 2).
 Details of the distinct site classification analysis are described in Appendix B.

 The analyses were informative, but ultimately inappropriate because they did not result in categories of site types that could be reliably used in metric and index sensitivity analyses.
-There were few sites identified as degraded in the high elevation mountains and relatively few reference sites in the plains.
-Though distinct site classes were not ultimately used for index calibration, they were used in interpretation of the index.
-The three general site classes referred to in following sections are based on Level 3 ecoregions (Chapman et al. 2004) and site elevation (Table __).
+This is because there were few sites identified as degraded in the High-Elevation Mountains and relatively few reference sites in the Plains.
+Though these three distinct site classes were not ultimately used for index calibration, they were used in interpretation of the index.
 Differences in reference metric distributions in these classes were recognized and resolved using individual metric adjustments to environmental factors in random forest analysis.

 Table 2.
 Site classes resulting from preliminary distinct site classification analysis.
 BFI = Base Flow Index.